top of page

 FAMILY HIKE TO THE OBSERVATION POINTS:

-• From the main parking lot, walk through the picnic area and past the store and walk towards the cliff on the black-marked trail to the Carob Lookout.
-This lookout point has rail guards and a sign identifying the places below that you are viewing.
+• From the main parking lot, walk through the picnic area and past the store towards the cliff on the black-marked trail to the Carob Lookout.
+This lookout point has rail guards and a sign identifying the places you are viewing below you.

 • Continue on the black-marked trail to the Kinneret Lookout.
-Close to the lookout the path changes to a blue-colored trail.
-(The black trail continues down the cliff to the fortress and refuge caves).
-From the Kinneret Lookout can be seen all of Lake Kinneret and the communities around the lake.
+Close to this lookout the path changes to a blue-marked trail.
+(The black-marked trail continues down the cliff to the fortress and refuge caves).
+From the Kinneret Lookout you can be see all of Lake Kinneret and the communities around the lake.

 CHALLENGING HIKE TO THE FORTRESS AND REFUGE CAVES:

-This challenging circular trail has a steep descent and ascent, takes up to 3 hours, uses hand and footholds in the rock, and is for hikers with no fear of heights.
+This challenging circular trail has a steep descent and ascent, takes up to 3 hours, uses hand and footholds in the rock, and is most suitable for hikers with no fear of heights.

 • From the main parking lot head towards the Carob Lookout on the black-marked path.
-Past the Carob Lookout there is fork.
-The blue trail continues to the Kinneret Lookout, while you will continue on the left fork which is initially black-marked and which descends to the fortress and refuge caves.
-This part of the trail is red-marked.
+Just beyond the Carob Lookout is a fork.
+The blue trail continues to the Kinneret Lookout while you will continue on the left fork, initially black-marked, that descends to the fortress and refuge caves.
+This part of the trail becomes red-marked.
 The direction to the fortress and caves is indicated by signs.
-The red trail eventually ascends, leading to the parking lot.
+The red trail eventually ascends and leads to the parking lot.

-This was the synagogue of the ancient village of Arbel.
-The ruins of the village are around the synagogue, although they are not evident because of the surrounding vegetation.
+The ruins of Arbel are around the synagogue, although they are not evident because of the vegetation around.
 The synagogue was built in stages from the 4th to 6th centuries CE and was in continuous use until the Muslim period in the 8th century.

 Doorway Arbel synagogue.jpeg